andyrbarrow/YachtRaceTimer/README.md

 Next Steps and Ideas:
 - Use the bluetooth connectivity to provide a means to send the beeps to an wireless bluetooth speaker or bluetooth enabled stereo
 - Use wifi or bluetooth to display countdown and other information on a smartphone or tablet
-- Provide a wireless time signal to a remote recording device that could be used to record finish times
+- Provide a wireless time signal to a remote recording device that could be used to record finish times.
+This would require knowing real time instead of just knowing time from start, which wouldn't be a bad thing, but would require some sort of RTC functionality.
 - Integrate the entire package, including horns, into a package that is "suitcase portable"